Height Reduction Surgery: Get Shorter With Bone Shortening

 Don’t be afraid to call Mom, Dad, your significant other, or best friend to ask for help.
 Parents, don’t be scared; with your doctor’s support, you will get through this.
 You’d be surprised how tough your kiddos are.

 After bone shortening surgery, people are unable to move about freely for a month or more.
 It’s common for it to take 6 – 12 weeks to simply regain control and function of the knee.
 Finally, once all is said and done, you need to return for the final surgery where the pins are removed.
-A full recovery from height reduction surgery can be up to 2 years.
+A full recovery from surgery to get shorter can be up to 2 years.

 Regardless of the reason, if you’re still considering height reduction surgery for yourself or child, we encourage you to relentlessly research the best doctors around to ensure a successful operation.
 Remember, health and safety should be a top priority.